boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Customize

-This allows you to customize the toggle visibility of value labels in each series.
+This allows you to customize the visibility of value labels in each series.

 ![Value labels customization change](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/color-customize.png)